Green Card Network Security Analyst Jobs

 How does green card sponsorship differ from H-1B for Network Security Analyst positions?

-H-1B is a temporary nonimmigrant status with a three-year initial term and an annual lottery that creates uncertainty at the cap.
+H-1B visa is a temporary nonimmigrant status with a three-year initial term and an annual lottery that creates uncertainty at the cap.
 PERM-based green card sponsorship leads to permanent residency with no lottery and no annual cap concerns at the EB-3 level for most countries outside India and China.
 The tradeoff is timeline: PERM recruitment, I-140 adjudication, and visa availability can take two to five years total, compared to H-1B status that can start within months of filing.

 What does the PERM process look like for a cybersecurity role?